Leadership and Board

 President and CEO, Atlanta Convention and Visitors Bureau

-As president of Atlanta Convention & Visitors Bureau (ACVB), William Pate is in charge of maintaining tourism as one of the city’s top economic drivers.
-The industry brought more than 37 million visitors to metro Atlanta in 2007, generating more than $11.4 billion in visitor spending ($28 million a day) and sustaining more than 230,000 jobs.
+As president and CEO of Atlanta Convention & Visitors Bureau (ACVB), William Pate is charged with maintaining tourism as one of the city’s top economic drivers.
+The industry brought nearly 53 million visitors to metro Atlanta in 2017, generating $15 billion in visitor spending and sustaining approximately 290,000 jobs.

-A native of Atlanta, Pate grew up in Decatur and attended Georgia State University, where he received his undergraduate degree in journalism and his graduate degree in communications.
-He and his family are members of St. Thomas More Catholic Church.
+A native of Atlanta, Pate grew up in Decatur and attended Georgia State University where he received his undergraduate degree in journalism and his graduate degree in communications.

 Allyson Ocean, MD